-In this year's competition, we designated only one winner per category, with strong contenders receiving honorable mention awards.
+Once again, in this year's competition, we designated only one winner per category, with strong contenders receiving Honorable Mention awards.
 For instance, in the categories where a cluster of formidable contenders followed the outright winner, we designated up to three honorable mentions.
-However, if one product clearly dominated a category (for example, OpenOffice.org with 85% in Favorite Office Program or Apache with 92% in Favorite Web Server), and the contenders were barely on the radar, there were no honorable mentions.
+Besides a few exceptions, a product or service had to get at least 10% of the vote for Honorable Mention status.

 James Gray is Products Editor for Linux Journal.